Salgado3/Pueblos/README.md

 ## Optimizations
 Eventually I would love to add more information to each town.
 I would love to have routes set up to show all the available ways to reach these towns.
 While the airport listed on the page is only one way of getting there, there are various methods of reaching these towns.
 Also, I would love to showcase more photos of these towns that are provided by the community.
 The image sizing and CSS will always be an ongoing project.
-(Are you really ever done with the CSS and making it look "just right"?)
+(Are you really ever done with the CSS and making it look "just right"?).
+Eventually I will move from EJS to React in order to render the photo components of the feed instead of a full page reload.